 And what better way to do that than with some kids art and craft activities!

 It seemed appropriate to be inspired by nature this year and with that, I bring you the Thanksgiving Tree kids craft.
 You’ll probably have the paper and a few items at home, but if not they are easy to buy.
 You’ll also need a branch or two to make your own tree!
-Use this time to take a stroll around your neighbourhood or local park to collect small branches while brainstorming with your kiddo what you’re grateful for.
+Use this time to take a stroll around your neighborhood or local park to collect small branches while brainstorming with your kiddo what you’re grateful for.

 This is a fun way to give thanks for all that we have, you can also feel good knowing that doing art and craft activities with your kids is an important part of supporting your child’s early years development.